university-of-york/uoy-design-patterns/readme.md

 **TODO: in development**
 ## Building for live deployment

 To build for live deployment, run `grunt live`.
-It will run a build process juyst with the CSS, JS and images, but no HTML.
+It will run a build process just with the CSS, JS and images, but no HTML.

 ## A note about development